This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - And other lab tests

-From these tests, the doctor will tell if there is any indigestible material in the animal’s digestive system.
+From these tests, the doctor will tell if any indigestible material is in the animal’s digestive system.
 They also help identify organs with inflammations, such as the intestinal tract and other vital organs.

 The typical treatment of jade plant poisoning in pets might involve procedures depending on the affected organs.
 These include:

-- Decontamination; the procedure entails gastric bypass (flushing the digestive system with a warm saline solution).
-The animal will be sedated and then a long hose is inserted through the mouth to the stomach.
+- Decontamination entails gastric bypass (flushing the digestive system with a warm saline solution).
+The animal will be sedated, and a long hose is inserted through the mouth to the stomach.

-- Fluid therapy; the doctor might also give the animal some intravenous (IV) fluids to help clean the kidneys.
-The fluids might perform other functions such as reducing chances of dehydration in instances of vomiting and diarrhea.
+- The doctor might also give the animal some intravenous (IV) fluids for fluid therapy to help clean the kidneys.
+The fluids might perform other functions, such as reducing dehydration chances in vomiting and diarrhea.

-- Medications; the doctor will assess the animal and see if there is need of medication.
-In case of vomiting, the veterinarian will issue antiemetic to stop it.
+- Medications; the doctor will assess the animal and see if medication is needed.
+In case of vomiting, the veterinarian will issue an antiemetic to stop it.

-- Observation; in severe cases, the animal may have to remain for a few hours under the watch of specialists.
-If the poisoning was minor, you will have to keep an eye of the animal at home.
+- Observation; in severe cases, the animal may have to remain under the watch of specialists for a few hours.
+If the poisoning is minor, you will have to keep an eye on the animal at home.

 How to protect your pets against jade plant poisoning at home

-Pets such as dogs and cats are not herbivorous; thus, they will be eyeing your jade plants.
-For this reason, with the utmost care, you can safely have pets and toxic plants in the house.
-If your dog or cat is chewing on your jade plants, it is because they are bored, and the pants are easily accessible to them.
+Pets such as dogs and cats are not herbivorous; thus, they will eye your jade plants.
+For this reason, you can safely have pets and toxic plants in the house with the utmost care.
+If your dog or cat is chewing on your jade plants, they are bored, and the pants are easily accessible.

 Another reason why carnivorous pets chew on house plants is that there are existing gaps within their diet which they try to fill gaps in their diet.
-It could be that the animal is not getting enough to eat, or they are missing certain nutrients in their diet.
+It could be that the animal is not getting enough to eat or missing certain nutrients in their diet.

 For instance, whenever cats are not getting sufficient vegetables in their diet, they will start chewing on plants around them, which might be poisonous.
-By addressing the underlying issues, you will have an easier time keeping the animals away from the plants.
+Addressing the underlying issues, you will have an easier time keeping the animals away from the plants.

-Also, if you have pets in the house, wouldn’t keep jade plants at places where the animals wouldn’t reach.
-Pets will have a habit of collecting items on the ground and toying with them.
+Also, if you have pets in the house, you wouldn’t keep jade plants at places where the animals wouldn’t reach.
+Pets will habitually collect items on the ground and toying with them.
 For this reason, ensure that you keep an eye on the plant and collect leaves and flowers that drop from the plant.

 Keeping cats away from the toxic jade plant might not be possible.
 If you must have them both, you can consider using a cat repellant or placing the plants in a glass display case.

-It is helpful to provide your pets with a flower pot of grass or catnip for cats and make sure it is easily accessible.
+Providing your pets with a flower pot of grass or catnip for cats is helpful and ensures it is easily accessible.
 This technique will prevent the animals from seeking other animals that might be toxic.

 It is always advisable to confine your animals whenever you are not at home to restrict their movement and ensure their safety.